saheelshaikh/saheelshaikh/README.md

 ### 3. ☁️ **Cloud Deployment (AWS & Azure)**
 Deployed multiple apps with cost optimizations and enhanced uptime using EC2, S3, and Azure App Services.

-### 4. 👨‍💻 **Open Source – Onyx**
-Contributed major frontend improvements and bug fixes to a fast-growing open-source project.

 ---